 If you are freshly shredding any of your cheeses (either Monterey Jack and/or Parmesan, you can start this now while the microwave is going).

-This Microplane is the best tool around for shredding hard cheeses like Parmesan, it makes a tedious job super quick (and even kind of fun!).
+This Microplane (affiliate link) is the best tool around for shredding hard cheeses like Parmesan, it makes a tedious job super quick (and even kind of fun!).
 And as I mentioned in my Apricot Orange Energy Balls post, it also does an A+ job with zesting citrus!

 Step Five: Mix Up the Creamy, Cheesy Goodness